zhekovdobri/Angular-Pizza-app/README.md

    </div>
 </div>
 ```
 On this project I used SCSS instead CSS.
 Next to it I created a form which hold the "food" and the "drinks" selectors.  and another form which contains the inputs for "name-address-phone".
 The "food" and "drinks" forms along with "address-name-phone" form have at the bottom json pipe {{ value_expression | json }}.
 Json pipe converts a value into its JSON-format.
 When the customer typing his order, json changing it's value on the bootm of the page.
 In to the all of my components in theirs "ts" file I have used the "createFomr()" method, which contains the definition of my form fields.
-The exception is the "counter-input" component.....Under construction!!!
+The exception is the "counter-input" component.

 </div>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;